TheGloriousGenesis/AIinGames-Assgn2/README.md

 In this assignment, we focus on the game "FrozenLake"

-FrozenLake.py implements value iteration, policy iteration, q learning, salsa control, q learning LFA, salsa LFA on FrozenLake.
+FrozenLake.py implements value iteration, policy iteration, q learning, sarsa control, q learning LFA, salsa LFA on FrozenLake.